 If you still can’t find what you’re looking for, you can tap the search bar and enter the name of your downloaded file.
-And if you can’t remember the exact name, you can type the first few letters, which prompts the app to suggest likely candidates.
+If you can’t remember the exact name, you can type the first few letters, which prompts the app to suggest likely candidates.

 Step 1: Open the app drawer and either tap the My Files icon or open the Samsung folder and access it from there (depending on the phone).

 Step 2: Under Categories, tap Downloads.

 Technically, these steps apply to Google’s Files app that can be used on any Android phone, not just the Google Pixel 7 and Pixel 7 Pro.
 So, if you don't like the manufacturer's files app, then you can download Google's Files app and use that instead.

 Step 1: Open the app drawer and tap the Files app.

 Step 3: On the Downloads screen, you can switch between Thumbnail and List views.
 Next to this button is a three-dot More icon presenting a drop-down menu with Sort by and Select all options.

 Step 5: Next, make sure Storage permission is switched on.
 If it isn’t, downloaded files will continue to be sent to a separate system directory.